 Meet with Us!

 Set up an appointment with Education Abroad.
 We can provide examples of past successful programs and point you toward the relevant resources to help you build your own.

 Once you have an idea of what you want to teach, where you’d like to take students, and for how long, you should start to build your program with these basic proposal elements.

 You can start to document your proposal plans with our Proposal Form.
 The form contains several fields that call for specific information we need to build the course with Global Campus and in KSIS, along with recommended supplementary materials.
+Please meet with Education Abroad to discuss completing the proposal form, particularly the section pertaining to faculty leader travel expenses.
 Once you're ready to submit your proposal, be sure to gain the required signatures listed at the bottom of the second page, especially those of your department head and college dean.

 Attach a full Course Syllabus to your Proposal Form.
 Don't forget to include your SLOs, a course description, assignments, textbooks, grading scheme, and any pre-departure and post-return on-campus dates.

 Also include a more detailed Study Tour Itinerary, with departure and return dates, site visits, excursions, and academic content.
 Feel free to include contact hours, as well, if you want to ensure that you're not including too much or too little overall content for the number of credits you wish to award.